marialiuce/marialiuce/README.md

 ### About Me

-I am a Front-End Developer passionate about crafting user interfaces that blend **aesthetics** with **usability**.
-My main tech stack is the **React ecosystem**, mastering its frameworks and static typing (TypeScript).
-Seeking technical versatility, I am also deepening my knowledge in **Angular and its ecosystem**.
-Currently, I am actively expanding my skills into **Back-End development** to build complete, robust, and scalable web solutions.
+I am a Front-End Developer focused on building user interfaces that balance aesthetics and usability.
+My main expertise is in the React ecosystem, with strong proficiency in TypeScript.

-Currently pursuing a degree in Systems Analysis and Development, I am focused on mastering advanced JavaScript concepts and server-side technologies like PHP (Laravel) and Node.js.
-I am ready to collaborate on challenging projects, contributing with my technical skills while continuing my journey of continuous learning.
+I am expanding my skills in Angular and Back-End development with Node.js and PHP (Laravel) to build scalable, end-to-end web solutions.
+Currently pursuing a degree in Systems Analysis and Development, I am driven by challenging projects and continuous learning.

-When not coding, I am surrounded by my six cats or tending to my plants, balancing the digital world with crochet and Botany.
-Fueled by coffee, I also enjoy anime, Indie games, RPGs, and MOBAs.
+Outside of code, I enjoy caring for my cats, plants, and exploring creative hobbies.

 ---